Jakjeon station

-Jakjeon Station (Korean: 작전역; Hanja: 鵲田驛) is a subway station on Line 1 of the Incheon Subway located at Jakjeon-dong, Gyeyang-gu, Incheon, South Korea.
+Jakjeon Station (Korean: 작전역; Hanja: 鵲田驛) is a subway station on Line 1 of the Incheon Subway located at Jakjeon-dong, Gyeyang District, Incheon, South Korea.

 Overview

 Jakjeon is a dense residential area with many apartment buildings.

 Passengers

 Because of its characteristics, many people enter and leave during rush hours.
 Besides, it roles as a traffic node in the northern area of Bupyeong station with Gyeongin Expressway.